-- Six deposit with a total of 127.7Mlb of mineral resources
+- Six deposits with a total of 127.7Mlb of Mineral Resources.

-Paladin, through its wholly-owned subsidiary Aurora Energy Ltd (Aurora), holds a 55% interest in 69,550 hectares of mineral licences located within the Central Mineral Belt of Labrador, Canada and is situated approximately 140km north of Happy Valley-Goose bay and 40km southwest of the community of Postville.
+These are located within the Central Mineral Belt of Labrador, Canada.
+The area is approximately 140km north of Happy Valley-Goose Bay and 40km south-west of the community of Postville.

-In June 2015, the Federal Canadian Government granted Paladin an exemption to the Non-Resident Ownership Policy under which, by the stage of first production, Canadian resident ownership must be at least 51%.
-The exemption allows Paladin, at the appropriate time, to proceed to production with no requirement for a majority Canadian partner.
+In June 2015, the Federal Canadian Government granted Paladin an exemption to the Non-Resident Ownership Policy.
+This policy requires that by the stage of first production Canadian resident ownership must be at least 51%.
+Our exemption allows Paladin, at the appropriate time, to proceed to production with no requirement for a majority Canadian partner.